BeckMarquez/ML_zoomcamp_2023/README.md

 8. predict.py - python scipt with model loading and serving it via a web service (Flask)
 9. test.py - python script with sample client information.
 This file used for model testing via web service
 10. train.py - python script containing the final model training and saving it to a file (using pickle)
+11. test_online.py - python script with sample client information.
+This file used for model testing via Google Run

+## 5. How to run application ising Google Run

+1. App is deployed on Google Run [link](https://acs-elnvu7t72a-ew.a.run.app), but it won't open through browser.
+You must run "test_online.py" from your python IDE.
+2. You may change features in "test_online.py" to get different results.

-## 5. How to build a contained application and how to run it
+## 6. How to build a contained application and how to run it

 Application is containerized, you must have Docker installed on your PC.